News & Features

 April is also National Child Abuse Prevention Month.
-During the month of April and throughout the year, communities are encouraged to raise awareness and promote strategies that address the risk factors surrounding child abuse.
+During this month, communities are encouraged to raise awareness and promote strategies that address the risk factors surrounding child abuse.

 The HALOS Strategy: Community Collaborations for Children

-An innovative program based in Charleston, S.C., Helping and Lending Outreach Support (HALOS) provides resources and special opportunities to abused and neglected children and their caregivers through partnerships with faith-based and other community organizations.
+Helping and Lending Outreach Support (HALOS) is an innovative program that provides resources and special opportunities to abused and neglected children and their caregivers through partnerships with faith-based and other community organizations.
 This toolkit offers lessons learned and suggests strategies for establishing programs like HALOS wherever foster families and relatives need additional support for the children in their care.

 Through Our Eyes: Children, Violence, and Trauma

 Trauma left unaddressed can have serious consequences for children and youth as they grow up.
 “Through Our Eyes” encourages everyone to act to protect children from crime and abuse and help them heal from trauma.

 A Circle of Healing for Native Children Endangered by Drugs

 This video series and companion resource guide weaves Native stories and cultural practices from across the Nation to show many of the ways children, families, and communities are healing from drug endangerment.
 It highlights a range of culturally relevant approaches to inspire communities to develop, enhance, and share their own responses to these issues.

 For additional resources, view the Child Abuse and Sexual Abuse section of our site and the National Criminal Justice Reference Service's Child Abuse Special Feature.